 Enter 3 values and the calculator will calculate the 4th value for you.

 L = sound level in db or dBA, d = distance in m (meter) or ft (feet).

-Measure close to the source and calculate the sound level in the distanceMeasure the sound level L1 in dB or dBA at the distance d1 from the source.
+Measure the sound level L1 in dB or dBA at the distance d1 from the source.

 Example: L1=80dBA at d1=1.5m, What is the sound level at d2=4.5m?

 Enter the values 80 (L1), 1.5 (d1) and 4.5 (d2) into the calculator

 Do not get too close to the source when you measure L1 but be close enough such that background noise is neglectable.
 Common good values are 1.5meter or 2meter for d1.

-Measure the sound level close to the sourceMeasure the sound level L2 in dB or dBA at the distance d2 from the source.
+Measure the sound level L2 in dB or dBA at the distance d2 from the source.

 Example: L2=50dBA at d2=100m, What is the sound level at d1=1.5m?

 Enter the values 50 (L2), 100 (d2) and 1.5 (d1) into the calculator

 Formula used by the above calculator

 where ΔL is the difference in sound levels (L1-L2) in dB (or dBA).